 The vaccine tracking intake page allows users to tie a report of vaccination to the employee record and includes date of vaccination, shot type (initial dosage, booster, etc.), manufacturer, whether proof of vaccine was provided, or if the vaccine was waived (with additional input of reason and supporting documentation).

 Heading into 2021, employers are looking at a complex regulatory environment and questions around the rollout of the vaccination are compounding the situation.
-To see Origami Risk’s outbreak and vaccine tracking solutions first-hand, register for our January 21 webinar where we’ll be previewing the solutions and taking live Q&A.

 *Note: Origami Risk does not handle the reporting of COVID-19 cases or outbreaks to regulatory authorities, OSHA, health departments, employees, etc.